Snagsvkrv/camunda-client/README.md

 ```

 Now you might say 'Wait!
 Where does this come from?'.
-You can use the Modeler GUI to edit values but you can also edit the BPMN-XML direclty.
+You can use the Modeler GUI to edit values but you can also edit the BPMN-XML directly.
 In the lower left you will see two tabs labelled `Diagram` and `XML`.
 This is where you change the view.

 We see that the topic `camunda:topic` has been set to `NumberCheckTask` and that the service task contains two parameters in the `camunda:inputOutput` block.